Markov limits of steady states of the KPZ equation on an interval: Notation and background

+A stationary measure for the open KPZ equation is the law of a random function $(\widetilde H_s)_{s\in[0,1]}$ with $\widetilde H_0=0$, defined by the property that if $H(s,t)$ is a Cole-Hopf solution of equation \eqref{KPZ} with boundary values \eqref{Nbdry} and with the initial condition $H(0,s) = \widetilde H_s$ for $s \in [0,1]$, then the law of $(H(t,s)-H(t,0))_{s\in[0,1]}$ does not depend on $t$.
 In a breakthrough paper \cite{CorwinKnizel2021} Corwin and Knizel proved existence of such stationary measures and determined their multivariate Laplace transform under the restriction $\A+\C\geq 0$.
-Papers \cite{Bryc-Kuznetsov-Wang-Wesolowski-2021} and \cite{barraquand2021steady} inverted this Laplace transform.
-Two representations of the stationary measure obtained in these papers are the starting point of this paper.
+Papers \cite{Bryc-Kuznetsov-Wang-Wesolowski-2021} and \cite{barraquand2022steady} inverted this Laplace transform.
+Two different representations of the stationary measure obtained in these papers are the starting point of this paper.